Avian influenza in Victoria

 - report any sick or dead birds to Agriculture Victoria as a priority.
 This includes all domestic poultry or wild birds.
 To do this, call the Emergency Animal Disease Watch Hotline on 1800 675 888.

-The ACCC has agreed that no enforcement action will be taken against free-range poultry premises required to house their birds for 30 days under Government order.
+The ACCC has agreed that no enforcement action will be taken against free-range poultry premises required to house their birds under the Government housing order.
 Egg producers are expected to adjust their labelling practices or use other means to let consumers know of the temporary changes to production, if possible.

 You can access maps and details about these restrictions of the Agriculture Victoria website.